-- A. FY23 Public Health Funding The Commonwealth of Virginia partners with localities to provide public health services through a cooperative arrangement.
+- A. FY2023 Public Health Funding The Commonwealth of Virginia partners with localities to provide public health services through a cooperative arrangement.
 Currently, the cooperative budget is funded 55% by state funds and 45% by Prince William County (PWC) matching funds.
 The County enters into an annual agreement with the Virginia Department of Health to provide the 45% funding necessary to operate Public Health.
 The County also provides local support above the match amount for certain local optional services.
 In FY23, state funding for Public Health was \$2,894,766 and the County match funding was \$2,368,445.
 The County also provided an additional \$2,494,413 in local expenditure budget support for staffing, local salary supplement, operations, and community partnerships above the amount included in the annual agreement.
 The cities of Manassas and Manassas Park provide reimbursement to the County for services rendered based on a shared services agreement with the County.
-Total FY23 state and County budgeted expenditures for the Public Health were \$7,757,624, with the County providing a total of \$4,862,858. - B. Local Salary Supplement for PWHD State Employees In the FY2022 Budget, PWHD state employees received a 20% local salary supplement.
-The supplement continues in the Proposed FY2024 Budget for PWHD's 101 state employees.
-The proposed local salary supplement is \$1,376,936 a \$226,936 increase from the FY2023 Budget based on a proposed 7% salary increase included in state budget proposals.
+Total FY23 state and County budgeted expenditures for the Public Health were \$7,757,624, with the County providing a total of \$4,862,858. - B. Local Salary Supplement for PWHD State Employees Beginning in FY22, PWHD state employees received a 20% local salary supplement, and the supplement continues in the FY2024 Budget for 101 state employees.
+The local salary supplement is \$1,376,936 which is a \$226,936 increase from FY23 based on anticipated state salary increase.
 The County's 20% local salary supplement remains unchanged.
-The intent of the local salary supplement is to assist PWHD with retention and recruitment in the Northern Virginia labor market.
+The intent of the local salary supplement is to assist PWHD with retention and recruitment in the Northern Virginia labor market. - C. Revenue Increase for Shared Services (City) Billings Fund The billings represent reimbursement from the City of Manassas and Manassas Park for services rendered in the previous year.
+Services rendered include activities within public safety, community development, and human services functional areas.
+Amounts are calculated using an annual cost allocation report.
+As a result of the annual report, the Public Health allocation increased \$6,929.